AZP1681/Forsi-SalonBooking-Adminstration-DEMO-/README.md

 !!!! ** Request Access for source codes ** !!!!
  - Email: ayzune.lovmusic@gmail.com
  - Phone: +95-09960084000, +95-09758186711
- - *This project is private property.
-Thus, accessibility has been limited*
+ - *This project is considered as a private property.
+Thus, all rights are reserved and accessibility has been limited*